Dynatrace/dynatrace-operator/ARCHITECTURE.md

 **Liveness Probe** (`csi/livenessprobe/`):

 - Monitors CSI driver health
-- Has been reimplemented by us, instead of using the upstream implementation, due to go version inconsistencies causing complications when handling CVE related questions.
+- [Has been reimplemented by us](./cmd/csi/livenessprobe), instead of using the upstream implementation, due to go version inconsistencies causing complications when handling CVE related questions.

-The CSI driver optimizes disk space usage by sharing OneAgent binaries across multiple pods on the same node and improves startup performance by caching downloads.

 Relevant links: